Is ok to combine ? Yes, and you can get even better results by while .

 Autophagy is essential for slowing and reversing the aging process keeping you healthier and looking younger.

-Cons of Working Out While Fasting
+Cons of While

 So you’ll have readily available fuel to burn for energy, and it’s just a lot easier.
 It takes time for your body to adapt to using your fat stores and stored glycogen as fuel.